cityofasheville/open-referral-gql-api-template/README.md

 # open-referral-gql-api
 GraphQL API and DB creation for the open referral standard

+# Installation
+Clone this repo, then run `yarn` and `yarn start`.
+The API will be at http://localhost:4000/graphql.

 # Modifications and Extensions to the Open Referral Standard

 1. Added an `alternate_name` column to `taxonomies`.
 I've used `alternate_name` in `locations`, for example, as the display name, with the regular name operating as the shorter version that can be used in code.